Return to POWRR Peer Assessment Program

 Important Dates

-• Final decisions will be sent out via e-mail by November 15 for preferred applicants, and Nov.
-30 for general applicants.
+• Final decisions will be sent out via e-mail by December 4

-• Participants will be asked to sign a letter of commitment and return it to POWRR staff by December 15.
+• Participants will be asked to confirm commitment by December 15.

 Interested?

-If you have further questions, please get in touch with Stacey Erdman, Project Director, at stacey.erdman@asu.edu.
+If you have further questions about the program, please get in touch with Stacey Erdman, Project Director, at staceyerdman@arizona.edu.